oshriagronov/Simon-Game/README.md

 enjoy :)

 ## Acknowledgements
-I would want to thank to Dr. Angela Yu for creating the great course "The Complete 2023 Web Development Bootcamp"
+I would like to thank to Dr. Angela Yu for creating the great course "The Complete 2023 Web Development Bootcamp"
 > Link to the course [here](https://www.udemy.com/course/the-complete-web-development-bootcamp/?kw=The+Complete+2023+Web+Development+Bootcamp&src=sac)